 - Bird Rock – Indoor roller coaster

 - Joris and the Dragon – Wooden roller coaster

 - Other exciting rides at the Efteling

 - Efteling App for waiting times

 - Quick Tips to Enjoy the Efteling Roller Coasters

 Efteling Roller Coasters

-Over time, the park offered more dare devil fitted rides that attacks a slightly older crowd.
-So it doesn’t really matter if you’re a family with small children or older kids, the Efteling has a couple of thrilling roller coaster for all!
+Over time, the park offered more daredevil-fitted rides that attract a slightly older crowd.
+So it doesn’t really matter if you’re a family with small children or older kids, the Efteling has a couple of thrilling roller coasters for all!